 We’ve also included examples of a resume and cover, and broken each of these down.

-What is The Purpose of a Resume?
+What is The Purpose of a Cover Letter?

 The purpose of a cover letter is to show your hiring managers why you’re the best candidate for the job opening.